alekdavis/PlexBackup/README.md

 - `version`: can be used to handle future file schema changes, and
 - `strictMode`: when set to `true` every config setting that needs to be used must have the `hasValue` attribute set to `true`; if the `strictMode` element is missing or if its value is set to `false`, every config setting that gets validated by the PowerShell's `if` statement will be used.

+You may notice that the provided [sample config file](PlexBackup.ps1.SAMPLE.json] looks a bit more complex than the example above.
+The sample adds a few metadata (`_meta`) elements to make it easier for you to pick from the supported ranges or sets of values (the `_meta` elements serve only informational purposes).
+The sample also includes a couple of `hasValue` flags.
+When set to `true`, the `hasValue` flag indicates that the corresponding setting must be used even if its values contains an empty string, null, or false (by default, these values are ignored).

 Make sure you use proper JSON formatting (escape characters, etc) when defining the config values (e.g. you must escape each backslash characters with another backslash).

 ### Logging